IliaViazov/tusa/README.md

 - [Colored GHCI](https://github.com/rhysd/ghci-color/tree/master)
 - [Python](https://www.python.org/)

-The project is done and mantained with a great support of the [SACMT](https://www.instagram.com/mhl.sacmt/) at Musikhochschule Lübeck.
+The project is done and maintained with a great support of the [SACMT](https://www.instagram.com/mhl.sacmt/) at Musikhochschule Lübeck.